2020 Summer Registration Information

 Funds for summer aid will be extremely limited.
 Students are encouraged to explore credit-based loan options such as the Parent PLUS (for parents of dependent undergraduates), Grad PLUS (for law, graduate, MBA or Pharmacy PY2, PY3, PY4 students), or private educational loans as primary sources of aid for summer.

-Students who received federal Pell Grant funds for full-time enrollment in both fall and spring semesters (or 100 percent of their scheduled Pell award) will not be eligible for additional Pell in the summer.
-In addition, the SEOG (Supplemental Educational Opportunity Grant) allocation is typically exhausted during the fall/spring.
-As a result, very little grant aid is available in the summer.
+Students who received federal Pell Grant funds for full-time enrollment in both fall and spring semesters (or 100 percent of their scheduled Pell award) may be eligible for an additional Pell Grant in the summer.
+Students must not have met their Pell lifetime eligibility limit and must be enrolled at least half-time across all summer terms.
+Summer financial aid applications will be reviewed to determine eligibility.

-If you are awarded Title IV federal aid (Pell Grant, SEOG, Direct loans, Perkins loans, PLUS loans or TEACH grants) for summer, please be aware of the federal regulations that apply to your disbursement.
+If you are awarded Title IV federal aid (Pell Grant, SEOG, Direct loans, PLUS loans or TEACH grants) for summer, please be aware of the federal regulations that apply to your disbursement.

 - Before funds can be released to you, YOU MUST BE ENROLLED in all credit hours for all summer terms that you have reported on your summer application.